airbytehq/airbyte/docs/tutorials/upgrading-airbyte.md

+{% hint style="warning" %}
-_Coming soon!
+Coming soon!
 This tutorial is a work in progress for a feature that is currently in development.
-It is not usable yet!_
+It is not usable yet!
+{% endhint %}

 # Upgrading Airbyte